Buttigieg gets hit from right, left in East Palestine crisis

 “If you think that the Department of Transportation is a stringent enforcer, unfair and deceptive practices laws, you behave differently than if you think they’re feckless,” he said.

-Some Biden agency heads have taken on a more confrontational role: like Lina Kahn, chair of the Federal Trade Commission, who has pushed aggressive antitrust action against Big Tech companies, or the Consumer Financial Services Bureau’s director Rohit Chopra, who has taken a strict line against bank and credit card late fees.
+Some Biden agency heads have taken on a more confrontational role: like Lina Khan, chair of the Federal Trade Commission, who has pushed aggressive antitrust action against Big Tech companies, or the Consumer Financial Protection Bureau’s director Rohit Chopra, who has taken a strict line against bank and credit card late fees.

 The Transportation Department has taken some steps that suggest a new direction, the AFL-CIO’s transportation director Regan said.
-In January, Amit Bose, head of the FRA, wrote the nation’s seven largest railways demanding that they be prepared to answer whether their personnel policy changes had led to decreased safety.
+In January, Amit Bose, head of the Federal Railroad Administration, wrote the nation’s seven largest railways demanding that they be prepared to answer whether their personnel policy changes had led to decreased safety.

 Buttigieg must move fast too, he argued: any new administrative rules will have to go through legal rule, and if not filed soon risk being still up in the air if a Republican administration takes office.